RyanLua/FluentAutoClicker/README.md

 </div>

 > [!NOTE]
 > Fluent Auto Clicker is still in development and there is no stable release of it yet.
+If you want to use it, you will need to compile it yourself using [Visual Studio](https://visualstudio.microsoft.com/).
 >
-> If you want to use it, you will need to compile it yourself using [Visual Studio](https://visualstudio.microsoft.com/).
+> If you want to support us, consider [staring the repository](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars) or [becoming a patron](https://www.patreon.com/RyanLuu).

 Fluent Auto Clicker is a beautifully designed auto clicker for Windows 10 and 11.
 Following the latest Fluent Design guidelines and seamlessly blending into Windows.